 John declared that they were in danger of the wrath to come and wanted to know who had warned them of the frightful things that were in store for them.

-John was declaring that they had deceived themselves, and were deceiving the people, but God intended to unmask them and show exactly who they were.
+John was declaring that they had deceived themselves, and were deceiving the people, but God intended to unmask them and show them up.